oauth-wg/draft-ietf-oauth-status-list/draft-looker-jwt-cwt-status-list.md

 Each status of a Referenced Token MUST be represented with a bit size of 1,2,4, or 8.
 Therefore up to 2,4,16, or 256 statuses for a Referenced Token, depending on the bit-size, are possible.
 This limitation is intended to limit bit manipulation necessary to a single byte for every operation and thus keeping implementations simpler and less error prone.

 1. The overall status list is encoded as a byte array.
 Depending on the "bit-size" each byte corresponds to 8/(#bit-size) statuses (8,4,2, or 1).
-The status of each Referenced Token is identified using an index that maps to a specific bits within the byte array.
+The status of each Referenced Token is identified using an index that maps to one or more specific bits within the byte array.
 The index starts counting at 0 and ends with "size" - 1(being the last valid entry).
 The bits within an array are counted from least significant bit "0" to the most significant bit ("7").
 All bits of the byte array at a particular index are set to a status value.

 2. The complete byte array is compressed using gZIP {{RFC1952}}.

-3. The result of the gZIP compression is then encoded as base64 encoding as defined in Section ^4 of {{RFC4648}} and stored as a string.
+3. The result of the gZIP compression is then encoded as base64 encoding as defined in Section 4 of {{RFC4648}} and stored as a string.

-Example of a byte representing 8 statuses (1-bit status list) with indices 0,1,2,3,4,5,6,7:
+Example of a byte representing 8 statuses (1-bit status list) with indices 0,1,2,3,4,5,6,7 (1 byte):

 ~~~ ascii-art